pauleckhardt/obsdata/data_format_description.rst

 ========================

 Tables below describes a data file format specified in GAW Report_ no. 188 and this format is used here.
+The file format consists of a header part and a data part and employs an ASCII encodeing.

 .. _Report: https://webcache.googleusercontent.com/search?q=cache:nGfgmcgU2l4J:https://library.wmo.int/pmb_ged/wmo-td_1507.pdf+&cd=2&hl=sv&ct=clnk&gl=se&client=ubuntu

 Header
 -----------------

 +-------+------------------------------+------------------------------------------------------+
 |Line   |  Header item                 |   Content                                            |